Is Boots No 7 Protect & Perfect the new anti-ageing wonder serum?

-Lift & Luminate under the microscope
+Lift & Luminate under review.

 I’m not a big fan of the one-product-fits-all-skin-problems type of skincare, and these serums have been designed for all 45-plus skins.
-You may also want to consider the small fact that by the time you get to 50-something the damage is done, and was done years ago.
+You may also want to consider the small fact that by the time you get to 50-something, the damage is done and was done years ago.

 It doesn’t mean there’s no hope – there is.
-Despite the bad reputation the beauty and cosmetic industry get, there are some amazing ingredients that can and will improve the appearance of your skin.
+Despite the bad reputation the beauty and cosmetic industry gets, there are some amazing ingredients that can and will improve the appearance of your skin.

-When I look at a product I have four questions:
+When I look at a product, I have four questions: